 I know that some photographers argue that using filters degrades image quality.
 That’s certainly true, but only for cheap filters.
 High-quality filters rarely affect the resolving power of lenses, as I demonstrated in this article.
 So as long as you use quality filters, you do not need to worry about image quality degradation.
 Pretty much every single picture I have taken so far was taken with filters (UV/Clear, Polarizing and Neutral Density) on my lenses.

 If you are considering purchasing a filter, the last thing you want to do is spend your money on a crappy filter that will certainly impact your images.
 I personally use B+W filters (see Our Gear page for the types of filters I use) on my filters and although they are expensive, they are totally worth the price.
-Make sure to get Multi-Coated (MRC) F-Pro series – the above photo is for illustration purposes only.
+Make sure to get Multi-Coated (MRC) F-Pro series, and preferably the nano type to reduce potential for vignetting – the above photo is for illustration purposes only.
 You certainly get what you pay for!

 You have inspected, cleaned the lens and protected it with a filter – now it is time to get out and shoot!
 Mount the lens on your camera, then take it out for a real test.
 Go out for a walk in your neighborhood and take lots of pictures.
 Try focusing on your subjects from a close distance, then take some pictures of subjects far away, while playing with different aperture values.
 Pay very close attention to how you focus and take multiple pictures of the same subject while re-acquiring focus.